Ash Wednesday, and spring, snuck up on me. My kneejerk reaction? “I should give something up for Lent.”

 - Continue to use Imperfect Produce, which delivers rescued veggies and fruits in minimal, recyclable packaging.

 - Shop more consciously, always toting a plethora of reusable shopping bags (my friend Courtney recommended Ecobags), including at farmer’s markets and in the bulk section with my own containers.

 - Avoid packaged foods.
-(God help me and my addiction to chips and frozen veggies, but thank you Trader Joe’s for listening to the people and reducing single-use plastic!)
+(I love chips and frozen veggies, but thank you Trader Joe’s for listening to the people and reducing single-use plastic!)

 - Consider more environmentally friendly options for shampoo, deodorant, dental floss, and other personal care items.

 I realize trying to ditch plastic takes time and money, at least at the outset.
 But I want to believe that every bit counts.
 So I’ll keep trying.